zhaoyao91/react-short-lived/README.md

 Some components, such as modal, pop menu and drawer, are short-lived, which means they may exist for long but will only be alive for a short time.
 Some of them hold a lot of data and state.
-We wish a fresh version of them when they come to alive, but want to clean them after they are truly dead.
+We wish a fresh version of them when they come to alive, but want to clean them after they are totally dead.

 ## How it works

-This package expose a component `ShortLived` of render props pattern.
-You set up the delay times, turn it on and off, the render function with give you an `alive` as a hint, which you can use as `visible` or `open` prop for the inner component.
+This package exposes a component `ShortLived` of render props pattern.
+You just set up the delay times, turn it on and off, the render function will give you an `alive` as a hint, which you can use as `visible` or `open` prop for the inner component.
 After some time of being not alive, the inner component will be cleaned.

 ![Lifetime](https://user-images.githubusercontent.com/3808838/94229083-16d8aa80-ff31-11ea-8443-c28e204471e7.jpeg)

-As the picture above, you only control `on` and `delay`, this package will manage `delayed on`, and, during `living`, your inner component is mounted, and during `alive`, your inner component should be alive/visible/open.
+As the picture above shows, you only control `on` and `delay`, this package will manage `delayed on`, and, during `living`, your inner component is mounted, and during `alive`, your inner component should be alive/visible/open.

 ## Install